annmcnamara/Project_3/README.md

 7. It is also curious that China having the largest population in the world and also the originator of Coronavirus is not even in top 10 affected countries by cases/deaths.

+8. It is clear that these numbers may not be 100% accurate due to the availability of testing.
+This is especially evident on the African Continent which appears not to be heavily impacted, this could be due to limited testing (https://www.bbc.com/news/world-africa-52801190)

 ## Key Takeaways: